 The wedding could not have been more perfect.
 My ex-husband and I even got along for four whole days.
-Wow!
-The day after the wedding I flew to the UK.
-Life imitating art, like my character Claudia Rose, I had been invited to present a lecture at the prestigious British Institute of Graphologists.
+That was a 40-year record.

-p of her lungs for most of 12.5 hours straight?
-Why was she screaming, you wonder?
-It seem that, having recently acquired the skill of perambulation, she thought it would be great fun to run up and down the aisle with daddy in tow.
-Of course, that was not permitted while airborne, so she let everyone within earshot know just how irate she was.
+The minute we took off, the baby started.
+Why was she screaming?
+It wasn’t that the cabin pressure was hurting her ears–that would be understandable and draw sympathy.
+But no. She’d just learned to walk and thought it would be fun to run up and down the aisle.
+That’s not allowed while airborne, so everyone within earshot got to know how irate she was.
 For the entire flight and beyond.
-The irony is, when I’d checked in at the ticket counter, the very nice agent had said, “Let’s see if we can find you a better seat.”
+Here’s a bit of irony: at the ticket counter, the very nice agent had said, “Let’s see if we can find you a better seat.”
 Little did we know that the “better” seat would be right next to said screaming baby.